NethServer/nethsecurity/packages/ns-openvpn/README.md

 After installation, the OpenVPN roadwarrior instance is not configured.

-You can enable it by invoking the `ns.ovpnrw`.`add-default-instance` API.
+You can enable it by invoking the `ns.ovpnrw`.`get-configuration` API.
 The API will:

 - create a default OpenVPN roadwarrior server instance named `ns_roadwarrior`